HP TECH TAKES /...

 3. Lower the risk of incidental damage while you’re working

-Whether we intend for it be or not, a dedicated workspace often ends up serving as a multipurpose area.
+Often, your dedicated workspace ends up serving as a multipurpose area, especially if you work out of a home office.
 With a smaller PC configuration that can be stored discreetly, you face fewer risks from the unexpected.
 Naturally, there’s far less chance of damage from food or liquids when you can easily store an SFF PC behind your display or away from your primary surface area.

-Traditional tower PCs stored under a desk are also exposed to a lot of unnecessary activity.
-Any activity like that is too much, really, when you consider how sensitive and important they are to anyone depending on it for work.
-Again, being compact enough to store unconventionally, the SFF faces no such risk.
+Traditional tower PCs stored on or under a desk are exposed to a lot of unnecessary activity.
+Any activity is too much, really, when you consider how important they are to anyone depending on it for work.
+Since it’s compact enough to store unconventionally, the SFF faces no such risk.

 5. Work with everything you need, even in a small space

-When you integrate space-saving solutions like cloud storage or an SFF PC into your workflow, you’re making modifications that can improve your efficiency by reducing your consumption of space, power, and time.
+With the advent of integrated space-saving solutions like cloud storage, an SFF PC can streamline your workflow.
+It’s easy to make modifications that can improve your efficiency by reducing your consumption of space, power, and time.
 For many users, the SFF configuration is an investment in long-term efficiency as a bedrock of a more streamlined and minimalist approach.

 Is smaller right for me?